EmiTR/ML_Practice/README.md

 # Car Price Prediction – Linear Regression

-## 🎯 Goal of the Workbook
+## Goal of the Workbook
 The primary objective of this project was to **refresh and deepen my machine learning skills**, which I originally learned in 2022.
-Using **Linear Regression** as the core algorithm, I revisited the complete ML workflow — from data processing and feature engineering to model training, evaluation, and interpretation.
+Using **Linear Regression** as the core algorithm, I revisited the complete ML workflow: from data processing and feature engineering to model training, evaluation, and interpretation.

-This notebook aims to both reinforce theory and demonstrate practical implementation of regression analysis step by step.

----

-## 🧱 Structure of the Workbook
+## Structure of the Workbook
 1. **Data Loading and Exploration**
    Inspect dataset structure, identify missing values, check distributions, and understand correlations between key features.